jmscarnatto/jmscarnatto/README.md

-## Hi, my name is Jose and I'm a digital expert.
+## Hi, my name is Jose and I'm a digital specialist.
 ### Passionate about modeling everything with maths!